Internship Policies and Procedures

 At the end of the academic term, the intern must submit a scrapbook of published articles, stringboard, portfolio, or a diary of all work performed.
 These materials will be reviewed by the Internship Coordinator and then returned to the student for use in job interviews.

-In place of a final examination, interns are required to turn in at least a three-page summary report to the Internship Coordinator.
-In the report, which must be typed and double-spaced, interns are expected to review their experience in detail and offer recommendations on ways to improve or expand their experience.
+In place of a final examination, interns are required to turn in a summary report to the Internship Coordinator.
+In the report, interns are expected to review their experience in detail and offer recommendations on ways to improve or expand their experience.

 The professional supervisor also is asked to submit a performance form and a written evaluation of the intern's work and shall recommend a grade - satisfactory or unsatisfactory.